bhammack/bhammack.github.io/content/posts/homeserver/docker/index.md

 * Gitea
 and more!

-## What have you changed on the host machine?
+## What was modified on the host machine?

 **DNS** The default DNS resolver for Ubuntu.
 Traditionally, Linux operating systems utilize `/etc/hosts` for local name resolution.
 However, Ubuntu thinks it knows what's best for you, and implemented their own resolver services.
 I disabled this service by: